G-Two/homeassistant-subaru/README.md

 # Subaru STARLINK Integration for Home Assistant
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

+> **NOTE:**
-**NOTE:** The [Subaru](https://www.home-assistant.io/integrations/subaru/) integration is now part of Home Assistant Core (as of release [2021.3](https://www.home-assistant.io/blog/2021/03/03/release-20213/)), however not all features have been implemented.
-Currently, only the sensor and lock platforms are available.
+> The [Subaru](https://www.home-assistant.io/integrations/subaru/) integration is now part of Home Assistant Core (as of release [2021.3](https://www.home-assistant.io/blog/2021/03/03/release-20213/)), however not all features have been implemented.
+Currently, only the device tracker, sensor, and lock platforms are available.
 Additional PRs will be submitted to include all features of this custom component into Home Assistant Core.

-Users that desire full functionality should continue to use this custom component until all functionality is merged into the official integration.
-This custom component will override the HA Core built-in integration.
+Users that desire full functionality should continue to use this custom component until all functionality is merged into Home Assistant Core.
+When installed, this custom component overrides the Home Assistant Core built-in Subaru integration.

 ***